 An arraignment hearing is generally the first court appearance in a Colorado criminal case.
-The defendant is advised of the charges and potential sentencing, the defendant enters a plea of guilty or not guilty, and the judge sets the case for further proceedings.
+You are advised of the charges and enter a plea of guilty or not guilty.
+The judge then sets the case for further proceedings.

 In this article, our Colorado criminal defense lawyers explain: